Effektor/Hangfire.Idempotent/README.md

 ## Notes

 - **Performance:** By default, scans up to 500 jobs in each state.
 You can adjust the number depending on your load.
-- **Race conditions:** There is a minimal risk of race conditions when two jobs are created at exactly the same time.
-Future improvements might include tighter state locking if needed.
+- **Race conditions:** There is a minimal risk of race conditions when a job switches state, e.g. goes from Enqueueued -> Scheduled and similar.
 - **Limitations:** Failed jobs are not scanned; only active jobs (Enqueued, Scheduled, Fetched) are considered for deduplication.

----

-## Roadmap

-- Configurable maximum jobs to scan
-- Option to include or exclude retries
-- Optional fuzzy matching for argument comparison
-- Optimized state scanning for large job queues

----

 ## License